ujjwal-207/BudgetBuddy/README.md

 Frontend runs on `http://localhost:3000`

-## 🚢 Deployment tips
+## Deployment tips

 - **Backend**: point `DATABASE_URL` to your managed Postgres (Railway, Supabase, etc.).
 The app already reads `DATABASE_URL`, `PGHOST`, `PGUSER`, and the other standard Postgres env vars, so just configure them in your cloud provider before starting the Docker image or Node process.
 - **Frontend**: when building for production, set `VITE_API_URL` to the deployed backend URL (for example `https://alluring-renewal-production-df8c.up.railway.app`).
 When you run `npm run build`, Vite will bake that address into the static assets while local development continues to talk to `http://localhost:4000`.
-If you need the dev server to accept traffic proxied from another hostname (a tunnel URL or preview host), set `VITE_ALLOWED_HOSTS` to a comma-separated list of hostnames so Vite’s dev server allows those requests.
+If you need the dev server to accept traffic proxied from another hostname (a tunnel URL or preview host), set `VITE_ALLOWED_HOSTS` to a comma-separated list of hostnames so Vite's dev server allows those requests.
 - **Local vs deployed**: keep using `./start-app.sh` for localhost (it already defaults the frontend to `http://localhost:4000`).
 In deployment environments use the same repo, but override `VITE_API_URL` and `DATABASE_URL` so the services target the hosted backend and database.

-## 📚 API Endpoints
+## API Endpoints

 ### Expenses
 ```